When should you start saving for college?

 Here's an example

 Let's say you start saving for college when your child is born.
-You invest in an account and save $25 a week for the first 9 years of his or her life but then stop—for a total investment of $11,700.
+You invest in an account and save $25 a week for the first 9 years of their life but then stop—for a total investment of $11,700.
 If your account earns 6% a year, you'll have about $26,750 at the end of 18 years.

 Now let's say you wait 9 years before you start to save, and then save the same $25 per week until your child is 18.
-Factoring in the $11,700 investment and 6% return, you'll have accumulated about $15,800 by the time he or she goes off to college.
+Factoring in the $11,700 investment and 6% return, you'll have accumulated about $15,800 by the time they go off to college.